MicrosoftDocs/customer-voice/fp-docs/get-started.md

 - Microsoft Forms Pro on GCC uses your Microsoft Exchange mailbox to send the survey.
 For information about Exchange mailbox limits, see [Exchange Online limits](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits).

 > [!NOTE]
-> As a GCC customer, you must either have Office 365 or Dynamics 365 enterprise license.
+> As a GCC customer, you must either have a Dynamics 365 enterprise license or an Office 365 license.

 ## Provide feedback on Forms Pro